BULLITS BASKETBALL CLUB

 If you are looking for a team for your child, please complete the New Player Enquiry Form to enable the Club to place your child into an appropriate team.

-Summer season runs from October - March and winter season runs from April - September.
-Hence ideally, please contact us in August for summer season and in March for winter season if you are interested in joining a team.
+Autumn season runs from January - June and spring season runs from July - December.
+Hence ideally, please contact us in October/November for autumn season and in April/May for spring season if you are interested in joining a team.
 It is a lot more difficult to find a place in a team once the new season has started.

 New players are required to pay the Player Registration fee plus purchase a Bullits player singlet and shorts.
 The Registrar will send you a new player registration link to use upon confirmation of a place in a team.

 Towards the end of each season information will be sent out via the website, Team Managers and Facebook posts asking players to register for the following season and the link to be used for registration.

 PLEASE REFER TO THE HOME PAGE ON OUR WEBSITE FOR CURRENT REGISTRATION INFORMATION AND LINKS.

 You must use the player username and password to register.
 The current registration fee is $285: $275 Bullits registration fee and $10 Southern Basketball Association fee.
 A Basketball Victoria license fee of $25 for juniors and $37 for seniors is required to be paid once per year (covering 2 domestic seasons).
 Note the BV is a compulsory fee for all players in Victoria, payable every 12 months.

 A $10 discount on 2nd, 3rd and any subsequent sibling registrations.
 All siblings must be registered at the same time for the discount to apply.